 When I say this is an avocado toast like you’ve never seen before, I’m not exaggerating.
 Saturday’s and Sunday’s can get pretty busy so be ready to show up early, around 7:30 or 8:00 AM to get a table without waiting two hours.

 8300 N Hayden Rd F104

-They also have a full espresso bar where you can get your daily latte.
-They also offer smoothies and juices.
+They also have a full espresso bar where you can get your daily latte, as well as smoothies and juices.
 No mimosas or Bloody Mary’s here, sorry!
 It’s more of a family vibe.

 4360 N Scottsdale Rd

-I love the clean, white aesthetic that the Montauk has to offer and would offer this option over others for anyone who wants to have an upscale, girly brunch without breaking the bank.
+I love the clean, white aesthetic that the Montauk has to offer and would recommend this option over others for anyone who wants to have an upscale, girly brunch without breaking the bank.